 This means that if you’re interested in gut health, now is the time to discover everything you can about the postbiotic revolution.
 If you simply want to maintain gut health and explore options in your own journey to gut wellness, you’re in the right place.

 Eat your vegetables.
 That’s where we start.
 The real work happens when you come to a real understanding of the power of the gut microbiome and all the hard work it does for our bodies.
 Fun facts below!

 The benefits of healthy gut microbiome include:

 - Supports healthy skin, brain, heart and muscles

 How to get more postbiotics in your diet

 Nothing beats whole foods.
 When you eat a healthy diet full of fibrous vegetables, you increase your prebiotic and probiotic activity, producing more postbiotics.
 The trouble is, 95% of Americans do not get enough fiber.
 This means, they are most likely not producing enough good bacteria gut activity, thereby, not producing postbiotics.
 No one wins, especially not your gut.

 Action steps for more postbiotics:

 Research the postbiotic options in the market.
-We suggest our very own patented Corebiome® because it is the #1 postbiotic and foundation of a healthy gut microbiome.
+We suggest our very own patented Corebiome® because it is our #1 postbiotic and foundation of a healthy gut microbiome.
 You can find it more information about it here.

 Foods in your fridge right now with postbiotic potential: